thibaultmarin/hpp2plantuml/doc/source/org-doc.rst

         hpp2plantuml -i File_1.hpp -i "include/Helper_*.hpp" -o output.puml -t template.puml

     This will use the ``template.puml`` file as template.
-Templates follow the
-    ```jinja`` <http://jinja.pocoo.org/>`_ syntax.
-For instance, to add a preamble to the PlantUML output, the
-    template file may contain:
+Templates follow the `jinja <http://jinja.pocoo.org/>`_ syntax.
+For instance, to add a preamble to the PlantUML output, the template file may contain:

     ::
-        :name: usage-template

         {% extends 'default.puml' %}